Business (Common Entry) CR 021

 For details, see http://business.cit.ie

-Subject to availability of places and specialisation, suitably qualified graduates are eligible to apply for entry to Year 4 (final) of:
+Subject to availability of places and specialisation, suitably qualified Level 7 graduates are eligible to apply for entry to Year 4 (final) of:

 What is the advantage of doing the Common Entry?

-If you would like a broad range of business topics, with the opportunity to choose a business specialism such as Business, or Accounting or Marketing at a later stage, you should apply for CR 021.
+If you would enjoy exploring a broad range of business topics with the opportunity to choose a business specialism such as Business, or Accounting or Marketing at a later stage, you should apply for CR 021.
 If, however, you are confident that Accounting or Marketing is your preference, you should consider applying for the relevant Level 8 course (i.e. CR 420 BBus (Honours) in Marketing or CR 400 BBus (Honours) in Accounting) which specialises in that area from Year 1.

 Is there a European language requirement for the course?